 Network accounts for students are created via an automated system, while faculty and staff accounts are created upon notification from the Human Resources department.
 Account creation, deletion, and modification, as well as, access to network resources and storage are completed by Network Support Services (NSS).

 All users of the university network will abide by the following set of standards:

-2. The user’s password will conform, at a minimum, to be 6 characters long and will require changing every 60 days for employees and 180 days for students.
+- The user’s password will conform, at a minimum, to be 12 characters long and will require changing every one year.

 Administration for user access

-3. Faculty and staff accounts are created and provisioned by departmental affiliation for access to collaborative areas for data and file sharing purposes.
-Cross departmental access may be requested by the immediate supervisors, of said departments, to the Director, of NSS via email.
+- Faculty and staff accounts are created and provisioned by departmental affiliation for access to collaborative areas for data and file sharing purposes.
+Cross departmental access may be requested by the immediate supervisors, of said departments, to the Director of NSS via email.

 Network Storage areas access